Concordium/concordium-wallet-proxy/README.md

 * `GET /v0/nextPayday`: get the next payday.
 * `GET /v0/passiveDelegation`: get the status of passive delegation.
 * `GET /v0/appSettings`: get the up-to-date status of the app.
+* `GET /v0/epochLength`: get the epoch length in milliseconds.

 ### Errors